virtusize/virtusize.github.io/source/providing-product-measurements/index.rst

 The basic way of providing measurements is via our web admin.
 This can be done to provide measurements one by one.

-1. Login into our `admin <http://www.virtusize.com/admin/>`_ with your credentials.
+1. Login into our `admin <https://www.virtusize.com/admin/>`_ with your credentials

 2. Navigate to ``products > add product``

-3. Create a new product using the provided form.
+3. Create a new product using the provided form

 .. rubric:: **Product menu**